 UX design for seniors is just great design

 As the average age of a smartphone user increases, so will an expanding population of users that will expect inclusive and universal design.
-Apps designed for older adults and accessibility require specialized skills, including considerable user research and careful thought prior to putting pointer to pixel.
+Apps designed and other custom software for older adults and accessibility require specialized skills, including considerable user research and careful thought before putting a pointer to a pixel.
 Take the time to ask a lot of questions.
 Prepare for surprises.
 And start every UX journey with a lot of empathy.